vanev/chewie/readme.md

 - `-r, --reference` to deploy a specific branch, tag, sha or other git reference, defaults to the current branch.
 - `-e <environment>` to deploy to a specific environment, defaults to "staging"
-- `-m <marketplace>` to deploy to a specific marketplace, defaults to "grailed"
+- `-m <marketplace>` to deploy to a specific marketplace, defaults to "grailed"; if "all", deploys to all marketplaces ("grailed", "heroine"), in parallel.

 **NOTE:** Currently, `chewie deploy` assumes the remote name is `"${environment}-${marketplace}"`.
 I'm hoping to add a feature to allow this to be configurable.

+### `chewie punchit`

+Deploys local `master` branch to **production** environment for all marketplaces, in parallel.
+The same as running `chewie deploy -r master -e production -m all`.

 ---